miragejs/ember-cli-mirage/tests/dummy/app/pods/docs/advanced/server-configuration/template.md

 # Server configuration

-The MirageJS server is configured for you by ember-cli-mirage.
-However, if you need to customize the server you can by creating a makeServer function in the config.js.
+The MirageJS server used to be configured for you by ember-cli-mirage.
+This has been deprecated in favor of configuring the server similar to MirageJS.

-Typically, the `/mirage/config.js` file contains a single default export which is a function defining all your Mirage route handlers.
-Ember CLI Mirage then uses this function, along with all the other modules you've defined in `mirage/models`, `mirage/fixtures`, `mirage/factories`, and `mirage/serializers`, to create your Mirage JS server when your app boots up in development and testing.
+Typically, the `/mirage/config.js` file contains a default export (no parameters) which is a function defining all your Mirage route handlers.

-You can now opt in to having more control over exactly how your Mirage server is instantiated using the same code as the mirageJS examples of creating a server by changing your current default export that represents the routes to a normal function, then creating a new default export function that creates the mirageJS server.

-This new default export function receives a single argument named `config`, which contains all the factory/fixture/serializer/model modules that exist in your project's `/mirage` directory.
+This new default export function receives a single argument usually named `config`, which contains all the factory/fixture/serializer/model modules that exist in your project's `/mirage` directory.
 This saves you from having to import each module explicitly and then pass it into your Mirage server, just like